 Among the best vegetables for cats, particularly overweight cats, are green beans.
 They are 100% safe for the feline organism and are rich in dietary fiber, as well as protein.

 Cooked green beans can serve as a healthy substitute to traditional cat treats.
 They are rich in thiamine, riboflavin, calcium, magnesium, and potassium, along with vitamins A, B6, C, and K. As long as the cooked beans are unseasoned and don’t have any dressings, they will be perfectly safe for your kitty.
 Similarly to peas, you can serve them whole or pureed, but only in moderate amounts.

 According to the ASPCA, zucchinis are non-toxic to cats and dogs.
 What the ASPCA doesn’t say, however, is that this particular vegetable is among the best weight loss foods to give to an obese furball.

 Diabetic or overweight pets can benefit from eating zucchinis as they’re low on calories.
-On the other hand, they contain high amounts of vitamins C, A, B6, as well as magnesium, iron, calcium, potassium and dietary fiber.
+On the other hand, they contain high amounts of vitamins C, A, and B6, as well as magnesium, iron, calcium, potassium, and dietary fiber.
 Finely chopped steamed zucchinis can easily be hidden inside wet canned cat food.
 If your own feline pal is too finicky, you can mash the zucchini into a puree before mixing it with the food.